No3371/TLD-QoL/Readme.md

 - **Void Trash Cans**
     - When enabled, Items in trash cans decay pretty fast and will be destoryed when it's ruined.
+    - (Not very immersive, but helps with dealing with some unwanted items, especially in modded games)

 - **Container Open Time Tweak**
     - When enabled, Scale the time to open a searched container